 It emphasizes the first three and last three words of your heading, as that is what people notice when they skim content.

 By the way, according to the CoSchedule Headline Analyzer, the best of the suggestions made by Portent’s Content Idea Generator was The Best Ways to Utilize Social Share Tools, to which it gave a score of 77.

-The web is a visual place; it is no accident that Instagram continues to grow in popularity, with over 1 billion monthly active users. eMarketer forecasts that it will reach 1.18 billion active monthly users by 2023.
-Pinterest is another visual social media network, and it too increased in popularity over Covid, reaching 478 million users in Q1 2021, before pulling back slightly to 454 million in Q2 2021.
+The web is a visual place; it is no accident that Instagram continues to grow in popularity, with over 2 billion monthly active users in 2022, it’s only expected to grow.
+Pinterest is another visual social media network, and it too increased in popularity over Covid, reaching 445 million users in Q3 2022.

 It can be tricky for visitors to your site to share images on these networks if you haven’t set your site up correctly for easy image sharing.
 This is particularly important if you have gone to the trouble of producing unique, eye-catching visual material.